-Some security sources have identified a shadowy separatist revolutionary group with a paramilitary arm known as the Barusi Revolusi Nasional as the force behind a renewed insurgency driven and financed by robberies such as the raid on the Hangthong Suthada gold shop in Na Thawi at the end of August.
+Some security sources have identified a shadowy separatist revolutionary group with a paramilitary arm known the Barusi Revolusi Nasional as the force behind a new insurgency driven and financed by robbery such as the raid on the Hangthong Suthada gold shop in Na Thawi at the end of August.

 Thai security services have arrested one suspect linked with the devastating attack on Tuesday night on a Yala village checkpoint in which 15 local volunteers and security personnel were killed.
 The attack is also being linked with a robbery on a gold shop in Songkhla at the end of August in which up to ฿85 million in gold was taken in a robbery executed with military-style precision.
-In addition, the escalation of insurgency activity is forcing many security officials to face up to the fact that a separatist and Islamist movement identified as the Barusi Revolusi Nasional is the prime mover behind the recent uptick in seperatist hostilities which since 2004 has seen over 7,000 lose their lives in Thailand’s southern provinces.
+In addition to this, the escalation of insurgency activity is forcing many security officials to now face up the fact that a separatist and Islamist movement identified as the Barusi Revolusi Nasional is the prime mover behind the recent uptick in violence which since 2004 has seen over 7,000 lose their lives in Thailand’s southern provinces.